Counseling Services

 Why talk with a counselor?

 People go to counseling for any number of reasons.
 No issue is too small to bring to counseling, and you are free to talk about anything that is important to you.
 Sometimes simply naming the difficulty can bring relief from a troubling situation.
-Talking with a counselor can help a person clarify the issues he or she is dealing with.
+Talking with a counselor can help a person clarify the issues with which they are dealing.
 Counseling can also be helpful in bringing about a better understanding of self or situations.
-Counseling can assist students in helping to resolve conflicts which may interfere with personal growth development and goal attainment.
+Counseling can assist students in resolving conflicts which may interfere with personal growth development and goal attainment.
 Here are just a few reasons a person might talk with a counselor:

 • To work through a decision-making process